Tool Maker Jobs in USA with Visa Sponsorship

 Do tool makers qualify for H-1B sponsorship?

-Yes, tool makers can qualify for H-1B sponsorship when their role requires specialized engineering knowledge in precision tooling, die design, or manufacturing processes.
+Yes, tool makers can qualify for H-1B visa sponsorship when their role requires specialized engineering knowledge in precision tooling, die design, or manufacturing processes.
 The position must require a bachelor's degree in mechanical engineering, manufacturing engineering, or related field.
 USCIS approval depends on demonstrating that the role involves complex technical analysis beyond routine machining work.

 What degree do I need for tool maker visa sponsorship?